J-Puls/J-Puls/README.md

 <p align="center"><img src="https://nerdist.com/wp-content/uploads/2018/01/giphy-3.gif"/></p>

 I'm **Jeff**, self-taught web dev, self-proclaimed meme connoisseur.
-I'm always looking to learn and master the next cool thing across various disciplines.
-I love open-source technologies of any kind, not just software.
+I'm always looking to learn and master the next exciting thing across many various disciplines.
+I love open-source technologies of all kinds, not just software.
 I firmly believe our collective human knowledge is paramount in propelling us into the awesome sci-fi future that my nerd heart desires. ❤️🤖

 ***TL;DR:*** I build cool stuff for the web and enjoy a bunch of different things.